 You — and your workforce — are paying the price of that inflation.
-Since 2010, the average that families pay for health coverage premiums has increased 55%, compared with a cumulative 27% growth in wages.1

-High-deductible health plans (HDHPs), defined as insurance plans with a deductible of at least $1,400 for individuals or $2,800 for a family,2 are one way business leaders have tried to provide coverage for their workforce in this environment of inflation.
+High-deductible health plans (HDHPs), defined as insurance plans with a deductible of at least $1,400 for individuals or $2,800 for a family,3 are one way business leaders have tried to provide coverage for their workforce in this environment of inflation.
 HDHPs can help employees keep pace with the rising cost of health care and insurance by setting a high deductible in exchange for more affordable premiums.

 But high-deductible health plans can have the unintended consequence of pressuring employee finances — even though insurance is designed to avoid putting people in financial risk when faced with health challenges.
 Employers are then left wondering how they can respond to their employees’ health care and financial needs without simply shouldering the entire cost themselves, an untenable prospect for most businesses.